Choose from these 4 bundles menu bottom

 Standard Work Combination Sheet

 The Standard Work Sheet is the ideal tool for designing and documenting Lean processes with short cycle times.
-(For example a manufacturing process that takes five minutes, or a loan approval process that takes 2 hours)

 Download free trial Standard Work